 What does an abscessed tooth look like?

 While some abscesses may appear as a small lump inside the mouth (as in the image above), they may also result in much greater swelling either in the mouth or on the face.
+If you have a swollen face and oral pain, a tooth abscess may be the cause.

 |External symptoms||Internal symptoms|